Feel like it is impossible for a vegan to come up with a diet plan that would provide them with sufficient amounts of protein?

 A vegan recipe you need to try out: Boiled spicy tempeh

 Evidently, there is a multitude of easy-to-find vegan protein sources you can explore and incorporate into your diet, so be sure you do that as soon as possible.
-In the end, as already stated, you can always go for vegan protein supplements if you feel like your diet requires additional protein, so make a wise decision and you’ll see a fantastic improvement.
+In the end, as already stated, you can always go for protein powder supplements if you feel like your diet requires additional protein, so make a wise decision and you’ll see a fantastic improvement.